 That number seems massive, but it simply is not as big as you might wish it to be if you plan on manipulating your image much.

 On the other hand, a RAW file is output at the native bit depth of a DSLR’s image processing chip.
 Common bit depths are 12, 14 and 16 bits output from the sensor into the RAW file.
 Let’s consider a 12-bit RAW file, which is common on many existing entry level DSLR’s.
 A 12-bit file can address up to 4,096 levels of luminance per color channel as opposed to 256 levels possible in an 8-bit file.

-Multiplied across the RGB spectrum that allows for 40963 colors, which is 68,719,476,736 possible colors for any given pixel.
+Multiplying across the RGB spectrum allows for 16,777,216 colors, creating the possibility for 68,719,476,736 different colors for any given pixel.
 68.7 billion colors possible versus 16.7 million, that is over four thousand times the amount of possible colors.

 The more processes and filters applied to the image magnifies the chances of color integrity degradation.

 By working with an image as a 16-bit file you can eliminate the color degradation in the image, as Photoshop can address more than 16.7 million colors, allowing for better control of the color data.
-A real world example of this is an image that has been processed through multiple filter passes by AlienSkin Exposure 2 and Nik Color Efex Pro 3.
+A real-world example is an image processed through multiple filter passes using AlienSkin Exposure 2 and Nik Color Efex Pro 3.

 I started out with this image right from Lightroom.

 I edited this photo in Photosop CS4 from Lightroom twice.
 This first iteration remained a 16-bit file, created from my 12-bit RAW file.
 The second iteration was downsampled to 8-bit upon arrival in Photoshop.
 Both files were subject to 4 conversions in Exposure 2 and 4 conversions in Color Efex Pro 3.

 Each filter was applied to both samples with the same filter settings.
 After the 8 filter passes, the color degradation could be seen.